 Online betting in New Mexico is currently limited to horse racing betting and fantasy sports.
 Real-world options for players include land-based casinos and poker offered within those casinos.
-Recently, tribal gaming groups have begun offering sports betting at certain casinos.
+Additionally, tribal gaming groups have begun offering sports betting at certain casinos.

 New Mexico does not authorize or regulate online casinos or poker sites and there are no pending bills to legalize the industry.
 With active gaming tribes and a variety of complicated compacts between the tribes and the state to consider, any legislation legalizing online gambling would have wide-ranging impacts on gaming in general across the state.
 These factors make online gambling in New Mexico a complicated and unlikely prospect any time soon.